- Album name: Who’s Next

 - Amazon (Vinyl): $24.98

 Level of familiarity before listening

-I’ve been a fan of the Who since high school, and this is one of the few records from my parents’ collection to which I listened more than once in the basement of their house in the 1990s.
+I’ve been a fan of the Who since college, and this is one of the few records from my parents’ collection to which I listened more than once in the basement of their house around that time.